 Elimination Diet

 For an elimination diet, the person eliminates the list of foods considered common triggers and eats only foods that are considered commonly “safe” or “head-friendly.”
 At first glance, you might say, “What’s left?
 A bowl of ice??”
 The list is long, but there is a much longer list of foods that are wholesome, healthy and delicious, too.
-Here is a link to help you relax and breathe easier.
+Here is a link to help you relax and breathe easier with practical help to get you started on a popular migraine oriented elimination diet.

 There is no hard and fast rule about who should try an avoidance diet and who should try an elimination diet.
 I think if your attack pattern is usually 0-2 per week, you may have success by tracking your suspected foods in a smartphone app like Migraine Buddy (or similar) and doing an avoidance diet.
 If your attack frequency is higher than that, you may get better and faster results by tracking your suspected triggers in an app and doing a migraine-oriented elimination diet like Heal Your Headache (HYH) or the Charleston Diet.
 In this blog, Jennifer Bragdon shares her experience with HYH.